Florin Towne Centre

-Florin Towne Centre, formerly Florin Mall and Florin Center, is an outdoor shopping center in the unincorporated area of Parkway-South Sacramento near Sacramento, California, United States.
+Florin Towne Centre (formerly Florin Mall and Florin Center) is an outdoor shopping center in the unincorporated area of Florin in Sacramento County, California, United States (with a Sacramento address), in the Sacramento area.
 It opened in 2008 on the site of the old Florin Mall, which closed and was demolished in 2006.
-The 484500 sqft center is anchored by AutoZone, PetSmart and Walmart Supercenter.
+The 484500 sqft center is anchored by AutoZone, Chuze Fitness, PetSmart, US Foods CHEF'STORE, and Walmart.

 History

 Florin Mall

 Florin Mall (originally named Florin Center) was built by the James J. Cordano Company and Blumenfield Enterprises.
 The single-level center was situated on 70 acre, 8 mi southeast of downtown Sacramento.
 It was the Sacramento area's first fully enclosed shopping mall built from the ground up.
 The site had previously been utilized as the Sky Ranch Airfield.

 The mall was opened in February 1968 and was anchored by a 3-level, 157000 sqfoot, Sacramento-based Weinstock's, which held its grand opening October 9, 1967.
 The mall also included a 2-level, 259000 sqfoot Sears and a 2-level, 125000 sqfoot JCPenney.
 Other major stores surrounding the mall (but not part of the property) were Montgomery Ward (now Burlington), Zody's (later Pak 'n Save) and a White Front discount store (later Price Club).
-On March 23, 1968 during the 1968 US presidential campaign, Senator Robert F Kennedy made a campaign stop at the recently opened Florin Mall.
+On March 23, 1968 during the 1968 US presidential campaign, Senator Robert F. Kennedy made a campaign stop at the recently opened Florin Mall.

 The only physical expansion of the 620400 sqfoot shopping center was completed in 1978.
 A 1-level, 46600 sqfoot addition was built at the main entrance at the front of the mall, increasing its gross leasable area to 667000 sqft.

-As the second mall-type center on Sacramento's south side, it eclipsed its nearest commercial competitor, Southgate Plaza.
+As the second mall-type center on Sacramento's south side, it eclipsed its nearest commercial competitor, Southgate Plaza, which has since converted to a conventional shopping center.